-The Arrow 2 aircraft is fitted with two oxygen systems; designated Normal and Emergency.
+The CF-105 aircraft is to be fitted with two oxygen systems; designated normal and emergency.

-The normal system contains a Lox (liquid oxygen) converter, which converts liquid oxygen into gaseous oxygen for crew members' breathing purposes, and for inflation of the partial pressure suits.
-Sufficient oxygen will be carried to cover the longest ferry mission with overload tanks, assuming that the Lox converter has been standing by for a maximum of 24 hours after filling.
+The normal system contains a Lox (liquid oxygen) converter which converts liquid oxygen into gaseous oxygen for crew members breathing purposes and for inflation of the partial pressure suits.
+Sufficient oxygen will be carried to cover the longest ferry mission with overload tanks, assuming that the Lox converter has been standing by for a maximum duration of 24 hours after filling.
 The installation of the system will comply with specification MIL-I-9475 (USAF) where applicable.

-The emergency system comprises two separate, 20 minute supply cylinders containing gaseous oxygen, one being mounted on each seat, with provision for manual or automatic selection of the supply; the latter method of selection coming into effect upon ejection of the seat.
+The emergency system comprises two separate 20 minutes supply cylinders containing gaseous oxygen, one being mounted on each seat, with provision for manual or automatic selection of the supply; the latter method of selection coming into effect upon ejection of the seat.